xieyi64/electron-dl/readme.md

 # electron-dl

-> Simplified file downloads for your [Electron](https://electronjs.org) app
+> Simplified file downloads for your [Electron](https://electronjs.org) common

 ## Why?

-- One function call instead of having to manually implement a lot of [boilerplate](index.js).
+- One function call instead of having to manually implement a lot of [boilerplate](common.js).
 - Saves the file to the users Downloads directory instead of prompting.
 - Bounces the Downloads directory in the dock when done. *(macOS)*
 - Handles multiple downloads.